cedar-policy/cedar-docs/docs/syntax-datatypes.md

 A whole number without decimals that can range from -9223372036854775808 to 9223372036854775807.

+{: .warning }
+>If you exceed the range available for the Long data type by using the [arithmetic operators](#arithmetic-operators), it results in an overflow error.
+A policy that results in an error is ignored, meaning that a Permit policy might unexpectedly fail to allow access, or a Forbid policy might unexpectedly fail to block access.

 ## Set<a name="datatype-set"></a>

 A collection of elements that can be of the same or different types.
 A set is constructed using bracket characters `[ ]` and separating the elements with commas.
 The following examples show a few sets.